Module Dependency Graph

 • xlab (str, optional) – Label for the x-axis.
 If not provided, the default label will be ‘Month’.

-• colors (list, optional) – List of colors to use for the lines.
-If not provided, a default list of colors will be used.
+• color_palette (list, optional) – List of colors to use for the lines or a string describing one of two built-in palettes: ‘BrownBlue’ or ‘Rainbow’.
+If not provided, the ‘BrownBlue’ palette will be used.
 The max number of colors in this list is seven.

 • **kwargs – Keyword arguments passed to matplotlib.axes.Axes.fill_between().